shanrongzhao/QuickIsoSeq/README.txt

 By default, INDEX_ROOT points to $QuickIsoSeq/Indexes/GRCh38_Genecode30	if you prepare those indexes using create_indexes.GRCh38_Genecode30.sh

+!!!
+Caution: make sure all your index files are succerssfuly created before moving on to run QuickIsoSeq

 ###########################################################
 #
 ## Run QuickIsoSeq: 3 steps and 2 command lines